Employee engagement: Correlates

-Costs

-Recent research highlights the significant financial impact of low employee engagement on the global economy.
-According to Gallup's 2023 report, disengaged employees cost the world an estimated $8.8 trillion, roughly 9% of global GDP.
-The report identifies that while engagement levels have shown gradual improvement, the majority of employees worldwide remain psychologically disconnected from their work, leading to reduced productivity, higher turnover, and increased workplace stress.
-Gallup emphasizes that organizations must shift from traditional performance management to a culture of frequent, meaningful feedback and employee recognition, which has been shown to drive higher engagement, job satisfaction, and business performance.

 Contributors

 With the wide range of definitions comes a variety of potential contributors to desirable levels of employee engagement.
 Some examples:

 Involvement

 Eileen Appelbaum and her colleagues (2000) studied 15 steel mills, 17 apparel manufacturers, and 10 electronic instrument and imaging equipment producers.
 Their purpose was to compare traditional production systems with flexible high-performance production systems involving teams, training, and incentive pay systems.
 In all three industries, the plants utilizing high-involvement practices showed superior performance.
 In addition, workers in the high-involvement plants showed more positive attitudes, including trust, organizational commitment and intrinsic enjoyment of the work.
 The concept has gained popularity as various studies have demonstrated links with productivity.
 It is often linked to the notion of employee voice and empowerment.

 Two studies of employees in the life insurance industry examined the impact of employee perceptions that they had the power to make decisions, sufficient knowledge and information to do the job effectively, and rewards for high performance.
 Both studies included large samples of employees (3,570 employees in 49 organizations and 4,828 employees in 92 organizations).
 In both studies, high-involvement management practices were positively associated with employee morale, employee retention, and firm financial performance.
 Watson Wyatt found that high-commitment organizations (one with loyal and dedicated employees) out-performed those with low commitment by 47% in the 2000 study and by 200% in the 2002 study.